 Wipe down the inside of your refrigerator with a damp cloth.
 For any tough food spills, you can use a food-safe antibacterial cleaner.

-Alternatively, make up a spray bottle that is 1 part vinegar, 3 parts hot water and spray this inside your refrigerator.
+Alternatively, if you’re looking for DIY cleaning solutions, make up a spray bottle that is 1 part vinegar, 3 parts hot water and spray this inside your refrigerator.
 Wipe down with your cloth to remove all spills and dirt.

 Preparing To Organise Your Refrigerator

 Efficient storage is the key to a happy kitchen.
 But that doesn’t mean you need to rush out to the store and stock up on storage containers right this second.
 You need to make sure you’re buying the right kind of fridge storage that will work for you!

 The first thing you’ll want to do is separate your food into groups that will make your fridge more organised and easier to find what you’re looking for.

 You also need to think about how often and where you use certain foods so that you can group them by frequency of access.